← Back to Library

 Zeno’s endless series: For an object to move from point A to point B, it must first go half the distance, then half the remaining distance, and so on.

-Zeno’s beginningless series: For an object to move from point A to point B, it must first go half the distance. ...
+Zeno’s beginningless series: For an object to move from point A to point B, it must first go half the distance.
+But before it does that, ...